-Meal and entertainment expenses incurred by Bates faculty on behalf of each Honors candidate are reimbursable to the limit allocated by the Honors Committee as indicated on Faculty Expense instructions. (http://www.bates.edu/honors/files/2011/06/Instructions-Facultyexpenses.pdf) Entertainment funds are for various social occasions, but usually for a dinner with the Honors Candidate, which may include the outside examiner.
+Meal and entertainment expenses incurred by Bates faculty on behalf of each Honors candidate are reimbursable to \$200 as indicated on Faculty Expense Guidelines.
+Any additional amount must either be paid by the department or program, with prior permission of the appropriate Chair, or the advisor.
+Entertainment funds are for various social occasions, but usually for a dinner with the Honors Candidate, which may include the outside examiner.

-To qualify for reimbursement, the Thesis Advisor must submit a completed Outside Examiner Expense form and applicable receipts by the date listed on the Honors Timeline Checklist to Academic Services, 7 Lane Hall. (http://www.bates.edu/honors/files/2011/06/Update-OE-expense-form-16-2.pdf)
+To qualify for reimbursement, the Thesis Advisor must submit a completed Payment Request Form and applicable receipts by the date listed on the Honors Timeline Checklist to the Academic Administrative Assistant for the appropriate department or program.